tari-labs/tari-university/src/cryptography/fraud-proofs-1/PITCHME.md

 +++

 An SPV client, however, contains :
-- a block header with transaction data relative to the client including other transactiosn required to compute the Merkle root or
+- a block header with transaction data relative to the client including other transactions required to compute the Merkle root or
 - just a block header with no transactions